Ajay-hb/Banking-Churn-Analysis-Modeling./README.md

 ## 📌 Final Note

+This project demonstrates how machine learning can be applied to solve a real-world business problem with actionable insights.
 > This project transforms machine learning into a **real-world interactive product**, bridging the gap between data science and business impact.